 The rules pertaining to the Regions are quite succinctly set out in the Articles of Association and specify that there is only one Club, one Patron and one President.
 Regions may only have a Chairman, together with a committee and are responsible for their own funding and membership activities.
 It is the Club which holds from Bentley Motors Ltd. permission to use the Bentley trademarks.
 It is a prerequisite for Region membership, that the applicant first become a member of the Club.
 During the late 1970's, NSW Region membership dropped to about ten and a request to the Club for temporary exemption from the compulsory Club membership rule, until such time as membership numbers increased, was approved.
 Whilst successive committees, both UK and NSW have never invoked the "must first join the Club" rule, the present NSW committee encourages applicants for Region membership to do so, as there are benefits by way of regular literature which keeps the members in touch with Bentley happenings worldwide, including all organised rallies and for purchase of car badges and regalia and other merchandise.

-The Bentley Drivers Club NSW Region meets bi-monthly at the North Ryde RSL Community Club on Old Pittwater Road at 8.00pm on the first Monday of even months.
+The Bentley Drivers Club NSW Region meets bi-monthly in North Ryde on the first Monday of even months.

 Should this day be a Public Holiday, the meeting is moved back to the following Monday.
-Many members meet for dinner in the Bistro from 6.30pm.
+Many members meet for dinner prior to the meeting.
 The Region conducts day runs, weekends away and special occasion dinners and members are kept informed of all activity by way of the bi-monthly Magazine.
 The NSW Region committee welcomes your interest and has pleasure in attaching membership application forms within this website for both the Club and NSW Region.